sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/puNyAnandaH/kAmakalAvilAsaH.md

 **VERSES 52 & 53**

- SHE who is the Queen of the (three) [places](# "The three angles of the triangle (Kāmakalā).")and bears the appellations of the Eldest, the Middle or the Second and the Youngest and who is the object of enjoyment of Parama Śiva assumed the name of Mitradeva.
+ SHE who is the Queen of the (three) places[^17].")and bears the appellations of the Eldest, the Middle or the Second and the Youngest and who is the object of enjoyment of Parama Śiva assumed the name of Mitradeva.
 It is She who having first purified the Gurus (by initiation) revealed the Vidyā to them who are the seeds of the (three) Ages (*yugas*) the first of which is Tretā and who are the Lords of the three Bijas.
 It is by these (three Gurus) that the three groups or classes (*Ogha*) are maintained.
 Now has been said the order of the Gurus (*Gurukrama*).

+[^17]: "The three angles of the triangle (Kāmakalā

 **COMMENTARY**